Shailesh-Singh-Bisht/The-Spacemen-SFML-Based-Game/README.md

 To play **The Spacemen** without building it yourself, simply:

 1. Go to the [Releases](https://github.com/Shailesh-Singh-Bisht/The-Spacemen-SFML-Based-Game/releases/tag/Release) section of the GitHub repository.
-2. Download the latest `.zip` archive.
+2. Download the latest `.rar` archive.
-3. Extract the contents of the `.zip` file to a folder of your choice on your computer.
+3. Extract the contents of the `.rar` file to a folder of your choice on your computer.
 4. Navigate into the extracted folder and run **TheSpacemen.exe**.

-You're all set to defend the galaxy\!
+You're all set to defend the galaxy.
 ---

 ## 🧱 Build Instructions